bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 0: 00:07:55

-Ah, but now, remember, in a high fee environment, the cost for you to do a unilateral close is much higher.
+But now, remember, in a high fee environment, the cost for you to do a unilateral close is much higher.

+Speaker 2:

 I see.

-Right?
+Speaker 0:

 You want to do a mutual close.
 So the only case where it really comes out is when I'm unavailable you can't do mutual close.
-You're gonna use the last three close anyway and now you're like well I might as well try to cheat.
+You're going to use the last three close anyway and now you're like well I might as well try to cheat.
 So you're already kind of in a corner case because that's already sending more money than if you just spoke to me and closed your channel.

 Speaker 1: 00:08:16